whiteoctober/proto-temp/README.md

 You can see a route which uses the form library at [http://localhost:8080/sample-form](http://localhost:8080/sample-form)

 [http://localhost:8080/restricted](http://localhost:8080/restricted) is an example of a page restricted by the [Python Users API](https://cloud.google.com/appengine/docs/python/users/).

+## TODO

+Add something into BaseHandler (or similar) to make it easier to restrict routes without having to add code into the handlers themselves.
+E.g. specifying restricted routes in config or whatever.